Off-Campus Programs

 Enrolling in a Green Certificate Program

-- Students work with their trainer, the Green Certificate Coordinator, and the off-campus coordinator.
+- Students work with their trainer, the Green Certificate Coordinator, and the VVS Off-Campus Coordinator.
 They are monitored throughout, and there are testing periods in the spring and fall.
 All sites need to be approved through a site visit prior to registration.

 How Do I Get Started?